mrkkrp/markkarpov.com/post/existential-quantification.md

 we don't know at compile time*.
-The types typically depend on the state of external world: they could depend on user's input, on contents of a file we're trying to parse, etc. Fortunately Haskell's type system is powerful enough to allow us to do interesting things even in that case.
+The types typically depend on the state of external world: they could depend on user's input, on contents of a file we're trying to parse, etc. Fortunately Haskell's type system is powerful enough to allow us to do [interesting things][struggling-to-forget] even in that case.

 ## How to make use of existentials